ReevesJustin/ProfileForge/README.md

 ---

-**OgiveAI** – Bringing laboratory-grade bullet profiling to the reloading bench.
+**ProfileForge** – Bringing laboratory-grade bullet profiling to the reloading bench.

-Example reference photo in ~/projects/OgiveAI/data/images/264cal140Hornady140ELDM_AB.jpg
+Example reference photo in ~/projects/ProfileForge/data/images/264cal140Hornady140ELDM_AB.jpg

-Example sample test photo in ~/projects/OgiveAI/data/images/264calHornady140ELDM.jpg
+Example sample test photo in ~/projects/ProfileForge/data/images/264calHornady140ELDM.jpg

 photos provided by iphone 17, at a fixed distance with the bullet held base to tip in the jaws with dimension in image.
 Bullet diamter is known, providing 2 visual references.
 rt/r is the ratio of tangent ogive radius (Rt) to actual ogive radius (R), quantifying secant-ness (1.0 = tangent; 0.5 = fully secant; hybrids in between).
 Per Bryan Litz's Applied Ballistics.